-For expedited organization determinations/pre-service authorization request, Molina will make a determination as promptly as the Member's health requires and no later than contractual and regulatory requirements after we receive the initial request for service in the event a Provider indicates, or if we determine that a standard authorization decision time frame could jeopardize a Member's life or health.
-For a standard authorization request, Molina makes the determination and provides notification no later than contractual requirements.
+Molina will make an organizational determination as promptly as the Member's health requires and no later than contractual and regulatory requirements.
+Expedited timeframes are followed when the Provider indicates, or if we determine that a standard authorization decision time frame could jeopardize a Member's life or health.

-Providers who request prior authorization approval for patient services and/or procedures may request to review the criteria used to make the final decision.
-Molina has a full-time Medical Director available to discuss medical necessity decisions with the requesting Provider at (855) 237-6178.
+Providers who request prior authorization for services and/or procedures may request to review the criteria used to make the final decision.
+A Molina Medical Director is available to discuss medical necessity decisions with the requesting Provider at (855) 237-6178 during business hours.

 Upon approval, the requestor will receive an authorization number.
-The number may be provided by telephone or fax.
+The number may be provided by telephone or fax, or via the Availity portal.
 If a request is denied, the requestor and the Member will receive a letter explaining the reason for the denial and additional information regarding the grievance and appeals process.
 Denials also are communicated to the Provider via fax.